Recovery from Sinus Surgery

 Dr. Bennett also reminds patients to absolutely avoid blowing your nose for the first 7 to 14 days after surgery, to allow for the delicate tissues to heal properly.
 If you have to sneeze, try your best to sneeze with your mouth open.

 Further, it is recommended that you skip the gym and take care not to sign up for any physically demanding contact sports or work for a period of at least 2 weeks, otherwise you are susceptible to nasal bleeding due to the stress placed on your body.
-However, after your sinuses have fully healed, you will be permitted to continue your daily living routines without incident – and hopefully while being able to breathe more easily.
+However, after your sinuses have fully healed, you may continue your daily normal living routines – and hopefully with improved sinus function and better breathing.

 DON’T: Take aspirin or ibuprofen

-Do not take aspirin or NSAIDs while your nose is healing.
+Do not take aspirin or NSAIDs (like ibuprofen or naproxyn) while your nose is healing.
 They will prevent clotting and potentially increase bleeding.

 Dr. Bennett understands the frustrations of patients who have been through courses of antibiotics with no definitive or long-lasting improvements.
-Although complete recovery takes may take months, for many it can be the solution where other treatment plans have failed.
+Likewise, if you are concerned after having a sinus surgery that did not improve your symptoms, you should consider obtaining a second opinion as all sinus surgery techniques and sinus surgeons are not alike.
+Although complete recovery takes may take months, for many it can be a life-changing solution where other treatment plans have failed.

 Filter through patient reviews of Dr. Bennett from all around the web